-Enjoy the Barberry Quinoa Rice with Saffron Chicken with some yogurt, pickles and salad.
+Enjoy the Barberry Rice with Saffron Chicken, some yogurt, pickles and salad.

 Dried barberries need to be cleaned well.
 Remove the tiny stems and place the barberries in a colander and immerse in a bowl of cold water for about 20 minutes until all the sand settles in the bottom of the bowl.
 Rinse the barberries thoroughly couple of times to make sure there is no sand.

 May use ground cumin powder instead of advieh (Persian spice blend).
 These spices are available at Persian and middle eastern stores or online.

 The rice or rice-quinoa layers may be steamed along with the onion-barberry mixture but this would result in some loss of color from the barberries and leaching on to the rice grains.